 This Hainanese chicken rice is a simple dish with incredible flavors!
 The tender poached chicken is served along with an addictive ginger scallion sauce and garlicky rice.
 This chicken rice is so tasty and makes for good leftovers too!
+It's pretty easy to make and contains less than 10 ingredients!

 What is Hainan Chicken Rice